On the coordinates of minimal vectors in a Minkowski-reduced basis: Minkowski-reduced basis

+In our article, the $n$-dimensional \emph{lattice} $L[e_1,\ldots,e_n]$ is the $n$-dimensional real vector space $\mathbb{R}^n=\mathrm{Lin}[e_1,\ldots , e_n]$ is the set of linear combinations of integer coefficients that we form from the linearly independent vector system $\{e_1,\ldots, e_n\}$.
+The lattice is a system of linearly independent lattice vectors $\{f_1,\ldots ,f_k\}$ \emph{primitive system}, if the relation $\mathrm{Lin}[f_1,\ldots, f_k]\cap L[e_1,\ldots,e_n]=L[f_1,\ldots,f_k]$ is satisfied.
+Each lattice base is a primitive system with $n$ elements.
+We say that $a_1$ is the \emph{minimal vector} of the lattice (or one of its shortest vectors) if its length is equal to the minimum value of the lengths of the vectors of the lattice.
+Every subset of a primitive system is also a primitive system, and minimal vectors are primitive systems with one element.

-In every lattice we can use the following algorithm to get a linearly independent vector system of short vectors: Denote by $a_1$ a shortest vector of the lattice, let $a_2$ be a shortest, from $a_1$ linearly independent vector and similarly for $a_i$ $i=3,\ldots, n$.
-The system $\{a_1,\ldots,a_n\}$ is a so-called \emph{system of successive minimum vectors}.
-The lengths of these vectors are the \emph{successive minima} of the lattice.
-In general it is not a basis in the original lattice.
+\begin{defi} Let $a_1$ be one of the shortest vectors of the lattice, let $a_2$ be one of the shortest vectors forming a linearly independent vector system with $a_1$, and similarly define the vectors $a_i$ for $i=3,\ldots, n$.
+The system $\{a_1,\ldots,a_n\}$ is a so-called \emph{system of vectors giving successive minima} (or briefly system of successive minima).
+The lengths of these vectors are the \emph{successive minima} of the lattice. \end{defi}

-To get a basis in a lattice which is reduced by Minkowski but is not reduced by Hermite consider the following construction.
-Let the lattice $L[e_1,\ldots,e_9]$ of dimension $9$ in the twelve-dimensional Euclidean space $\mathbb{R}^{12}$ is spanned by the column $e_i$ of the matrix:

-(The coordinates are written with respect to an orthonormal vector system of $\mathbb{R}^{12}$.)
-We prove that the length of a lattice vector is greater or equal to $1$ so the columns of the matrix $E$ (of lengths $1$) forms a Hermite-reduced basis of $L$.
-Thus it is also a Minkowski-reduced basis (and the corresponding quadratic form is a Minkowski-reduced form).

-In fact, the square of the lengths of the lattice vector $v=\sum\limits_{i=1}^9x_ie_i$ can be get in two ways.
-It is the squared sum of its coordinates and also an integer substitution of the symmetric quadratic form $f(x)$ generated by the Gram matrix of the basis $\{e_1,\ldots,e_{12}\}$.
-Hence we have